 Close to the peak, Mt.
 Tamakisan Observatory (玉置山展望台) is worth noting as it would make a good place to camp the final night if the timing was right – you could set up a tent or bivvy bag under the wooden gazebo and adjacent there’s a toilet with a rain storage tank.

-Tamaki Shrine (玉置神社) was shrouded in mist when I arrived via its topmost entrance at 2 pm, it’s ancient cedar trees looming large over pilgrims who grace its grounds.
-It was here the at I saw the first people I’d seen in three days.
+Tamaki Shrine (玉置神社) was shrouded in mist when I arrived via its topmost entrance at 2 pm, its ancient cedar trees looming large over pilgrims who grace its grounds.
+It was here I saw the first people I’d seen in three days.
 I must have looked and smelled like a hobo by this point so hastily masked up and kept my distance.

 The shrine is said to have been established in the year 37 BC and its oldest cedar tree, the Jindai-sugi, is around 3,000 years old.
 It’s a key stop for pilgrims on the Omine-okugake Michi.